-Decem December 31,
+December 31,

-(in thousands) 2022 2021
+(in thousands) 2023 2022

-Total inventory 13,965 13,474
+Total inventory \$ 14,319 \$ 13,965

-Allowance for obsolescence (387) (313)
+Allowance for obsolescence (662) (387)

-Inventory, net of allowance \$ 13,578 \$ 13,161
+Inventory, net of allowance \$ 13,657 \$ 13,578

-Note 11 - Financing Obligations
+Note 10 - Financing Obligations

-The Company had no financing obligations as of December 31, 2022 and 2021.
+The Company had no financing obligations as of December 31, 2023 and 2022.

-Note 12 - Employee Benefit Plans
+Note 11 - Employee Benefit Plans

 The Company maintains a 401(k) retirement plan that covers employees in the United States.
 Under the plan, a full-time or regular part-time (over 20 hours/week) employee becomes a participant after completing three months of employment.
 Employees may elect to contribute up to 50 percent of regular gross pay, subject to federal law limits on the dollar amount that participants may contribute to the plan, each calendar year.
 The Company matches part of the employee contributions and may make a discretionary contribution to the plan.
-Total employer contributions were approximately \$3.9 million, \$3.7 million and \$3.3 million for the years ended December 31, 2022, 2021 and 2020, respectively.
+Total employer contributions were approximately \$4.6 million, \$3.9 million and \$3.7 million for the years ended December 31, 2023, 2022 and 2021, respectively.

 The Company also sponsors a defined contribution retirement plan that covers the employees in the United Kingdom.
-Total employer contributions were approximately \$0.5 million, \$0.4 million and \$0.5 million for the years ended December 31, 2022, 2021 and 2020, respectively.
+Total employer contributions were approximately \$0.5 million, \$0.5 million and \$0.4 million for the years ended December 31, 2023, 2022 and 2021, respectively.

-Note 13 - Stock-Based Compensation
+Note 12 - Stock-Based Compensation

 Under the Company's 2012 Long-Term Incentive Plan, as amended (the 2012 Plan), the Company had the ability to grant stock options, stock appreciation rights (SARs), restricted stock, restricted stock units, other stock-based awards and cash incentive awards through February 23, 2022.
-On July 8, 2022, the board of directors approved the Proto Labs, Inc. 2022 Long-Term Incentive Plan (the 2022 Plan), which was approved by the Company's shareholders at a Special Meeting of Shareholders on August 29, 2022.
+On July 8, 2022, the board of directors approved the Proto Labs, Inc. 2022 Long-Term Incentive Plan, which was approved by the Company's shareholders at a Special Meeting of Shareholders on August 29, 2022, and subsequently amended and restated by the Company's shareholders at the Annual Meeting of Shareholders on May 17, 2023 (as amended, the "2022 Plan").
 No awards were granted from February 23, 2022 to August 29, 2022.
 Awards outstanding under the 2012 Plan as of August 29, 2022 will continue to be subject to the terms of the 2012 Plan, but if those awards subsequently expire, are forfeited or cancelled or are settled in cash, the shares subject to those awards will become available for awards under the 2022 Plan.
 Under the 2022 Plan, the Company has the ability to grant stock options, stock appreciation rights (SARs), restricted stock, restricted stock units, other stock-based awards and cash incentive awards.
 Awards under the 2022 Plan have a maximum term of ten years from the date of grant.
 The compensation committee may provide that the vesting or payment of any award will be subject to the attainment of specified performance measures in addition to the satisfaction of any continued service requirements and the compensation committee will determine whether such measures have been achieved.
-The per-share exercise price of stock options and SARs granted under the 2022 Plan generally may not be less than the fair market value of a share of our common stock on the date of the grant.
+The per-share exercise price of stock options and

+SARs granted under the 2022 Plan generally may not be less than the fair market value of a share of our common stock on the date of the grant.